cheersanimesh/open_innovation-CommWDeaf/README.md

 In order to deploy into a web Application the predicting module has been hosted on a **Flask Server**, in order to make the module communicate with the FrontEnd..
 Flask being a lightweight web framework was easily deployable..

-## Links for Video demonstrating Our Prototype
+## Links of Videos demonstrating Our Prototype
 > https://drive.google.com/open?id=1PF9OzFuqZidcSdCnwkSAxLJyUIZ-WYMG

 ### Further Improvements